 - Release from the master branch. - Update the library version in init.py using semantic versioning. - Check if any deprecations are pending. - Run all tests and examples against available hardware. - Update CONTRIBUTORS.txt with any new contributors. - For larger changes update doc/history.rst. - Sanity check that documentation has stayed inline with code. - Create a temporary virtual environment.
-Run python setup.py install and python setup.py test. - Create and upload the distribution: python setup.py sdist bdist_wheel. - Sign the packages with gpg gpg --detach-sign -a dist/python_can-X.Y.
-Z-py3-none-any.whl. - Upload with twine twine upload dist/python-can-X.Y.Z. - In a new virtual env check that the package can be installed with pip: pip install python-can==X.Y. - Create a new tag in the repository. - Check the release on PyPi, Read the Docs and GitHub.
+Run python setup.py install and python setup.py test. - Ensure the setuptools and wheel tools are up to date: pip install -U setuptools wheel. - Create and upload the distribution: python setup.py sdist bdist_wheel. - [Optionally] Sign the packages with gpg gpg --detach-sign -a dist/python_can-X.Y.
+Z-py3-none-any.whl. - Upload with twine twine upload dist/python-can-X.Y.Z. - In a new virtual env check that the package can be installed with pip: pip install python-can==X.Y. - Create a new tag in the repository.

+• Check the release on PyPi, Read the Docs and GitHub.